MIAMI

-Today, Dr. Mariano Busso continues to investigate the development of new cosmetic procedures and develop new techniques.
-Physicians from all over the US and the world have been trained by Dr. Busso in fillers and Botox techniques.
-After years of experience working with threads and fillers, he has developed the BussoLyft.
+Today, Dr. Busso continues to investigate the development of new cosmetic procedures and develop new techniques.
+Physicians from all over the U.S. and the world have been trained by Dr. Busso in fillers and BOTOX® techniques.
+After years of experience working with threads and fillers, he has developed the BussoLyft®.
 The BussoLyft removes dark circles and can be combined with threads to reduce jowls using a unique technique developed using his decades of experience with threads and fillers.
-His technique is a game changer in rejuvenation.
+His technique is a game-changer in rejuvenation.

-Outside of his practice, Dr. Busso maintains his curiosity splitting his time between playing guitar, tennis, AIDS related charity work and his family.
+Outside of his practice, Dr. Busso maintains his curiosity splitting his time between playing guitar, tennis, AIDS-related charity work, and his family.

 References: